 "To create for all the ages, let's combine art and engineering," Ben Ferren, 20 min.
 When Bran Ferren was just 9, his parents took him to see the Pantheon in Rome — and it changed everything.
 In that moment, he began to understand how the tools of science and engineering become more powerful when combined with art, with design and beauty.
 Ever since, he's been searching for a convincing modern-day equivalent to Rome's masterpiece.
 Stay tuned to the end of the talk for his unexpected suggestion.

-Fear, Apprehension, Safety and Polyvagal Theory:
+Fear, Apprehension, and Negative Self-talk:

 "Why you should define your fears instead of your goals," Tim Ferriss, 13 min.
 The hard choices -- what we most fear doing, asking, saying -- are very often exactly what we need to do.
 How can we overcome self-paralysis and take action?
 Tim Ferriss encourages us to fully envision and write down our fears in detail, in a simple but powerful exercise he calls "fear-setting."
 Learn more about how this practice can help you thrive in high-stress environments and separate what you can control from what you cannot.